-Brand Name: Basaglar KwikPen, Lantus, Lantus Solostar Pen, Toujeo SoloStar
+Brand names: Basaglar KwikPen, Lantus, Lantus Solostar Pen, Semglee, Toujeo

 Tell your doctor if you also take pioglitazone or rosiglitazone (sometimes contained in combinations with glimepiride or metformin).
 Taking certain oral diabetes medicines while you are using insulin may increase your risk of serious heart problems.

-Your care provider will show you the best places on your body to inject insulin glargine.
-Use a different place each time you give an injection.
+Your healthcare provider will show you where to inject Basaglar KwikPen.
 Do not inject into the same place two times in a row.

 Refrigerate and use until expiration date; or